Helpful Habits to Prevent Hips from Hurting!

 Make this month your priority to take care of your hips.
 If you have ignored them, let me remind you of the fact that you will need them for a very long time, so you better start paying attention to them!
 Enjoy discovering new things about your body as you do trigger release!

-As a fitness expert for 25 years for the 50+ population, I have witnessed fantastic progress and results for people that have stayed consistent over time.
+As a fitness expert for 30 years for the 50+ population, I have witnessed fantastic progress and results for people that have stayed consistent over time.
 I’m sure you can see how it’s all related.
-Weak bones, weak muscles equals pain.
-Strong bones, healthy muscles equals less pain and more quality of life.
+Weak bones and weak muscles equal pain.
+Strong bones and strong muscles equal less pain and more quality of life.

 According to ACSM (American College of Sports Medicine), strength training should be performed at least twice a week with 8-10 different exercises that target all major muscle groups.
 And of course, you must do them correctly to avoid injuries.
 And that is exactly what the Nordic Body System is all about.